thetazzo/ml-learning/session_1/README.md

 ## Cost function ~ Artificial neuron with one connection
 * This function will measure the correctness of our model.
-* The function will use our training data and the parameter `w` and parameter `b` to calculate the `trainError` value which will tell us how far off our model is in relation to the training data (how incorrect our current model is in relation to our training data).
+* The function will use our training data and the parameter `w` and parameter `b` to calculate the `cost` of our model which will tell us how far off our model is in relation to the training data (how incorrect our current model is in relation to our training data).
     * The `w` parameter represents the weight of our connection.
     * The `b` parameter represents the bias.